 Apart from unbalanced hormones, an early period, or what seems to be an early period, can also appear during ovulation - which is usually no reason to be concerned.
 The ovulatory phase occurs more or less around two weeks after you’ve had your last period.

 It’s quite common to see some spotting during ovulation, and you can see it as a signal of knowing that you’re ovulating.
-It will usually not have the same color as your regular period, but more of a brownish or pinkish complexion.
+It will usually not have the same colour as your regular period, but more of a brownish or pinkish complexion.

 Many women experience some sort of spotting during some menstrual cycles, which can easily be mistaken as the beginning of a new period.
 Why spotting occurs and what it means can have many different reasons and explanations.
 The most common is (again) unbalanced hormones.